MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 title: Get started with Progressive Web Apps (Chromium)
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 05/13/2020
+ms.date: 05/15/2020
 ms.topic: conceptual
 ms.prod: microsoft-edge
 keywords: progressive web apps, PWA, Edge, Windows, PWABuilder, web manifest, service worker, push
 ---

 # Get started with Progressive Web Apps (Chromium)

 Progressive Web Apps \(PWAs\) are web apps that are [progressively enhanced][WikiProgressiveEnhancement] with app-like features, such as installation, offline support, and push notifications.
-You may also packaged your PWA for app stores, including the Microsoft Store -- the commercial app store built into Windows 10 -- as well as Google Play, Mac App Store and more.
+You may also packaged your PWA for app stores, including the Microsoft Store as well as Google Play, Mac App Store and more.
+The Microsoft Store is the commercial app store built into Windows 10.

-This guide gives you an overview of PWA basics by creating a simple web app and extending it to be a PWA.
+The following guide gives you an overview of PWA basics by creating a simple web app and extending it as a PWA.
 The finished project works across modern browsers.

 > [!TIP]
 > You may use [PWABuilder][PwaBuilder] to create a new PWA, enhance your existing PWA, or package your PWA for app stores.